WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Once a RIPP consumer has been configured as an OAuth client application with a RIPP provider, a RIPP customer can provision a RIPP trunk on-demand using a web form.
-RIPP consumers MUST provide a self-service web form for such provisioning, since self-service and instant provisioning are key goals of RIPP.
+RIPP consumers will typically provide a self-service web form for such provisioning, since self-service and instant provisioning are key goals of RIPP.

 The RIPP customer visits this web form, and selects their provider.
-The RIPP consumer MUST then initiate an OAuth2.0 authorization code flow.
-This MUST utilize the clientID, client-secret and authorization endpoint URL configured previously.
+The RIPP consumer would then initiate an OAuth2.0 authorization code flow.
+This utilizes the clientID, client-secret and authorization endpoint URL configured previously.
 The RIPP customer will authenticate to the RIPP provider, and authorize creation of a new RIPP trunk.
-The RIPP provider SHOULD indicate, via the web page it has served, any limitations associated with this RIPP trunk (e.g., rate limits or restrictions on services or dialed numbers).
-However, it MUST NOT require any additional input from the RIPP customer, since all aspects of the process are automated.

 Once the RIPP customer authorizes creation of a RIPP trunk, the RIPP provider MUST generate an authorization code and follow the procedures